-146 2.1.3 Algorithms
+147 2.1.3 Algorithms

-- Due to the large amount of logic resources in the chosen FPGAs, a significant number of - algorithms is expected to be run on the real-time data in parallel. - The trigger menu will most probably be similar to the Run-2 menu and it is likely that many - algorithms will be identical or very similar to the ones already introduced for Run-2. - 151 A compact summary of all available Run-2 algorithms can be found in [1.13]. - In Run-2 there are some algorithms that are instantiated multiple times with different - 153 configurations to gather information about different cuts and being able to switch easily. - Some of these algorithms might be dropped in Run-3.
-On the other side, several new and - more complex algorithms can be added. - The procedure of organizing and configuring the algorithms is planned to be similar to Run- - 2.
-This means that as soon as most requested algorithms and the related parameters are - known, a reasonable distribution of all algorithms over the available FPGAs has to be found. - Due to the increased number of FPGAs and algorithms and the changes in the number and - 160 formats of the input TOBs it is not expected that the current distribution of algorithms can be - 161 reused. - Finding a new configuration the main goal is to distribute the number of instantiated - algorithms as well as the allocated resources approximately evenly across all FPGAs.
+148 Due to the large amount of logic resources in the chosen FPGAs, a significant number of 149 algorithms is expected to be run on the real-time data in parallel.

+The trigger menu will most probably be similar to the Run-2 menu and it is likely that many algorithms will be identical or very similar to the ones already introduced for Run-2.

+- 152 A compact summary of all available Run-2 algorithms can be found in [1.13]. - 153 In Run-2 there are some algorithms that are instantiated multiple times with different - 154 configurations to gather information about different cuts and being able to switch easily. - 155 Some of these algorithms might be dropped in Run-3.
+On the other side, several new and - 156 more complex algorithms can be added. - 157 The procedure of organizing and configuring the algorithms is planned to be similar to Run-

+158 2.
+This means that as soon as most requested algorithms and the related parameters are

+159 known, a reasonable distribution of all algorithms over the available FPGAs has to be found.

+160 Due to the increased number of FPGAs and algorithms and the changes in the number and

+161 formats of the input TOBs it is not expected that the current distribution of algorithms can be

+- 162 reused. - 163 For finding a new configuration, the main goal is to distribute the number of instantiated - algorithms, as well as the allocated resources, approximately evenly across all FPGAs.
 This is - a non-trivial task where no strict prescription exist.
-As soon as most desired algorithms are - known, several configurations have be tried and the best one find via trial and error. - 166 This configuration is then specified in the trigger menu along with the configurable - parameters of the algorithms.
-In the end, the final version of the algorithm firmware top - modules is generated automatically from the configuration in the trigger menu to ensure - 169 consistency.
+As soon as most desired algorithms are - 166 known, several configurations have to be tried so as to find the best one via trial and error. - 167 This configuration is then specified in the trigger menu along with the configurable - parameters of the algorithms.
+In the end, the final version of the algorithm firmware top - 169 modules is generated automatically from the configuration in the trigger menu to ensure - 170 consistency.

-- Some changes are expected for topological triggers using the standard jets or missing energy, - as it is possible that the corresponding algorithms benefit from the new globally built TOBs - and quantities from the gFEX system. - In addition to the topological algorithms, the functionality of the CMX modules in the legacy - Run-2 system (simple thresholding and multiplicity triggers) will be formed by algorithms in - the Topological Processor.
-These "non-topological" triggers are based on algorithms with a - single type of input TOBs and are expected to be simple and fast. - 177 As in the current system, the algorithms will be flexible so that triggers with different - thresholds but the same quantity can reuse the same algorithms.
+- 171 Some changes are expected for topological triggers using the standard jets or missing energy, - as it is possible that the corresponding algorithms benefit from the new globally built TOBs - and quantities from the gFEX system. - 174 In addition to the topological algorithms, the functionality of the CMX modules in the legacy - 175 Run-2 system (simple thresholding and multiplicity triggers) will be formed by algorithms in - the Topological Processor.
+These "non-topological" triggers are based on algorithms with a - 177 single type of input TOBs and are expected to be simple and fast. - 178 As in the current system, the algorithms will be flexible so that triggers with different - thresholds but the same quantity can reuse the same algorithms, though in a separate - 180 instantiation.

-179 2.1.4 Data Sharing
+181 2.1.4 Data Sharing